RightsandWrongsgit/ARMTEC/business/admath.md

 <img src="../business/captures/admath4.png"  width="500">

+That "Z" term, effective frequency by media type, is a modifier that acknowledges that an exposure on one type of media doesn't perform the same as on another.
+The easiest to relate to this point is to think about how many times you are watching the game when a TV ad runs but you drift over to chug on that beer rather than hear what some talking baby is saying about financial services.
+On the other hand, when you are on your computer looking up how to fix the dryer and an a video ad pops up with your make and model's drive belt being offered for next day delivery you are all ears.
+Now you can relate to why different types of media have different 'Exposure to Awareness Ratio's".

 ## Exposure to Awareness Ratio
 The media information and plans we put in place are aimed at the point “you can’t buy what you don’t know about”.
 There is not a one-to-one relationship between creating ‘exposure’ and creating ‘awareness’.
 Properly calibrating the true relationship for each media type is one of the major hinge pins of a media performance tracking and management capability.
 This requires maintaining detailed records of all media exposure data and linking it with awareness tracking research findings by ‘source’ of awareness.